innoq/SCS/why.md

 ### Replaceability

 Each SCS can be replaced.
-Quite a few project try to replace legacy systems.
+Quite a few projects try to replace legacy systems.
 Those projects are usually quite complex and have a high risk.
 Because each SCS can be replaced independently, a migration is much easier.

-### Playground effect
+### Playground Effect

 It is much easier to try out new technologies and approaches.
 A decision for a new technology can be limited to one SCS.
 So a technology can be tried out with little risk but it will still run in production.
 That avoids that the system will use outdated technologies.
-Also migrating to a new technology is easier.
+Also, migrating to a new technology is easier.

 ### Integration with Legacy

 A legacy system might be enhanced with some SCS and slowly be migrated — without touching a lot of the code.
-The integration of SCSs is through the web.
-So it is easy to integrate the SCS with the legacy system.
+The default integration of SCSs is through web UIs.
+It is often quite easy to integrate the SCS with the legacy system.

 ### Teams

-An SCS might be a good unit of software for a team to work on.
+An SCS is usually a good unit of software for a team to work on.
 It provides a business functionality, so a team can work on stories for just one SCS.
 That way SCS can influence the organization of the project — according to [Conway's Law](http://www.melconway.com/Home/Conways_Law.html).